Lena1985/Udacity_Map_Project/Readme.md

 ## How to run the App
 -----------------------------

 * If you open the app locally you can run it on a localhost.
-If you don't know how to do this, here are the insructions:
+If you are not familiar with doing that, here are the insructions:

 **  You need to install Python.
 But if you are using Linux or Mac OS X, it should be available on your system already.
 If you are using Windows, you can get an installer from the Python homepage and follow the instructions to install it: